Martin Borch: Early life and education

+Career

 From 1886 to 1916, Borch was a permanent architect for the Danish sugar manufacturing company, De Danske Spritfabrikker.
 As a royal building inspector, he received many commissions for the University of Copenhagen and Danmarks Nationalbank.
 From 1893 to 1899, he was an assistant at the Royal Danish Academy of Fine Arts, School of Architecture.

 He received the Eckersberg Medal twice: in 1894 and in 1901.
 Borch was a knight of the Order of the Dannebrog and received the King's Medal of Merit.

 Personal life

-He was married in 1880 to Marie Henriette Nyrop (1853–1943).
-Martin Borch died in Copenhagen and was buried at Hørsholm Kirkegård.
+He was married in 1880 to Marie Henriette Nyrop (1853–1943), a daughter of af vicar Christopher N. (1805–79) and Helene Ahlmann (1807–74), Her brother was the architect Martin Nyrop.
+Martin Borch died in Copenhagen and was buried at Hørsholm Cemetery.